caltechlibrary/andor/docs/Schedule.md

 | 3 | Harvest Oral Histories for demo deployment |
 | 3 | Lunr integration and NginX configuration for Authentication |
 | 4 | Deploy a demo of a migrated Oral Histories on EC2 |
-Table: Proposed schedule assume full time focus
+Table: Proposed schedule assumes full time effort

-Pad this schedule by 1-3 weeks wise given the usually level of interruptions.
+Migrating other EPrint repositories will involve validating harvested content and updating the HTML/JavaScript to meet the repositories' needs.
+This means the migration process after the first one will likely decrease with each move instead of remaining constant.